Stephen McNamara / CEO

 Stephen started his career as a qualified tax consultant with KPMG, and, more recently, completed an MBA from UCD Smurfit Business School.

-Dave Malone / Performance Director / Sport Department
+Dave Malone / Para Swimming Performance Director / Sport Department

-Dave became Head of Paralympic Swimming in July 2009.
+Dave is the Para Swimming Performance Director.
 Prior to this, he competed for Ireland at four Paralympic Games, winning medals in his favoured 100m backstroke event at Atlanta 1996 (silver), Sydney 2000 (gold) and Athens 2004 (silver).
 As team manager at the London 2012 Paralympic Games, Dave led a team of six swimmers to two gold medals and several Personal Bests.

 Neasa Russell / Sports Director / Chef de Mission